-Over the last two months, we provided training to upskill the BT, EE & BT Sport teams to become good digital citizens.
+During the campaign, we provided training to upskill the BT, EE & BT Sport teams to become good digital citizens.
 The Glitch team helped develop an algorithmic abuse tool to track the levels of abuse on Twitter as well as shape new research which sadly confirms how increasingly unsafe our online spaces are.

 The data reveals that more than one in ten of us have received online abuse in the last year.
 It’s alarming how commonplace online abuse has become, especially when looking at statistics regarding women and marginalised communities who are more likely to receive abuse, with 47% of social media users seeing racist abuse online.